Saying Goodbye to Costa Rica

 I wrote some in my journal, but it wasn’t long before I saw movement on the bridge that leads to our house and a small head bopping down the path in our yard.
 I stood up and waved from the balcony, “Hola, Lerin.”
 Bilingual Baby’s little friend waved back and stood smiling, waiting.
 I closed my computer and headed downstairs.
 We had hugged and said goodbye to our neighbors the night before, but here was Lerin, bright and early for one last visit before school started at 6:30am.
 Lyon and Jo were still sleeping, but Lerin didn’t ask for them; I think he mostly came to see me.
 We sat side by side on the porch and he asked if it didn’t scare me to fly on a plane.
 I told him I still got a little scared sometimes, but that I’d flown on so many now that I was used to it.
 He nodded as if that seemed like a reasonable answer.
 The furthest he had traveled was when his family moved from bordering Nicaragua.
 He told me about his father and his grandmother (his “Mamita”) in San Jose and how long the trip was to see them.
-It was a long trip, but I knew it was much longer for him because he had to take the public bus while we would be taking a private shuttle.
+It was a long trip, but I knew it was much longer for him than for us because he had to take the public bus while we would be taking a private shuttle.

 “Adivine cuantas mochilas tengo (guess how many backpacks I have),” he challenged.
 I guessed three.
 “Cuatro,” he told me, beaming.
 Then he started describing all the pockets they had for holding various things and which cartoon characters they featured.
 He would stay forever sitting and talking with me, I knew.
 But he had to get to school and I had to wake up my family and finish packing before the shuttle arrived.
 “Es hora (It’s time),” I told him.
 We planned to leave our bicycles with his family, so I told him I’d see him in a few minutes when I walked them over.
 He jumped up and ran off, like he’d done a hundred times before.
 But I wouldn’t see him again.
 He’d already be gone for school by the time I dropped off the bicycles.